MatMatt/clmsapi/README.md

 CLMS offers also a WMS frontend, see: https://cryo.land.copernicus.eu/browser.

-The package is not at all mature yet, changes in methods and names are probably.
+**The package is not at all mature yet, changes in methods and names are probably.**
+**So far tested only on Linux**

-currently working is:
+Currently working is:

 ?composeUrl
 x <- composeUrl(productType = 'FSC', productIdentifier = 'T29UNV', startDate='2020-07-01', completionDate=Sys.Date())